milo/hydrator/readme.md

 ### [`PublicPropertiesBackend`](src/Hydrator/Backend/PublicPropertiesBackend.php)
 It manipulates with public properties of class.
-It makes type check according to `@var` annotation.
+ It makes type check according a property type definition or `@var` annotation.
- Type string has to be in piped format (e.g. `int|string|NULL`).
+ Annotation type string has to be in a union format (e.g. `int|string|null`).
  Type checking is strict which means, integer cannot be cast to string or vice versa even it would be possible.

 Implement [`Milo\Hydrator\IHydratorBackend`](src/Hydrator/IHydratorBackend.php) for your own backend.